gvwilson/thirdbit/src/talks/sdgc/index.md

     <ul>
       <li>Most of the world's economic activity occurs within large companies like Walmart and Amazon</li>
       <li>Which all use Soviet-style central planning</li>
+      <li>Did the USSR just not have the right IT?</li>
+      <li>Have big companies just managed to outsource the failure?</li>
+      <li>Or is there some deeper difference?</li>
     </ul>
   </div>
 </div>

--   Why did central planning fail for nation-states?
-    -   Did they just not have the IT it requires?
-    -   Or have big companies just managed to outsource the failure?
--   Can we democratize Amazon's logistics?
+--

+> Can we give programmers the intellectual tools they need to ask and answer these questions?

 ---